The FRNL principles applied are:

 Eric and Maxine Watson

-The Rathgen family run a mixed dairy and arable farmers from Saint Andrews.
+The Rathgen family run a mixed dairy and arable farm system in St Andrews.

 Brent and Maryn Austin